GuillemPejo/GUIDE_ANDROID_INTERVIEWS/README.md

 * **What are the different types of Broadcasts?** - [Learn more here](https://developer.android.com/guide/components/broadcasts)

 -   **What is AAPT?**<br/>
     A) AAPT2 (Android Asset Packaging Tool) is a build tool that Android Studio and Android Gradle Plugin use to compile and package your app’s resources.
-AAPT2 parses, indexes, and compiles the resources into a binary format that is optimized for the Android platform.
+AAPT2 parses, indexes, and compiles the resources into a binary format that its optimized for the Android platform.

 #### Services